savonet/book/language.md

 ### Partial evaluation

-The final thing to know about functions in Liquidsoap is that they support _partial evaluation_ of functions.
+The final thing to know about functions in Liquidsoap is that they support _partial evaluation_\index{function!partial evaluation} of functions.
 This means that if you call a function, but do not provide all the arguments, it will return a new function expecting only the remaining arguments.
 For instance, consider the multiplication function